-Break in your wedding shoes and build your confidence on the dance floor with a first dance tutorial – either at home or by a professional.
+Break in your wedding shoes (whether they are heels or brogues!) and build your confidence on the dance floor with a first dance tutorial – either at home or by a professional.
 Chandler has dancing lessons for his first dance, but doesn’t test out his shoes, resulting in a near miss.

 This is one of the most important wedding guest rules, but it gets ignored time and time again.
 It serves Ross right when he messes with the seating plan to try and sit next to Mona and then ends up on the kids’ table.
 No sympathy here.